 1997: After scoring on a one-yard run late in the first half of a game against the New York Giants, Washington Redskins quarterback Gus Frerotte celebrates by head-butting a padded wall adjacent to the end zone.
 Frerotte suffers a sprained neck and is removed from the game, sent to the hospital for evaluation.

 1968: In the college football “Game of the Century,” the undefeated Harvard Crimson score 16 points on the undefeated Yale Bulldogs in the final 42 seconds and the contest ends in a tie.
-The miraculous rally inspires the following headline in the next edition of the Harvard Crimson: “Harvard Beats Yale, 29-29.”
+The miraculous rally inspires the following headline in the Harvard Crimson: “Harvard Beats Yale, 29-29.”
 Afterwards, longtime Yale coach Carmen Cozza refers to this game as the “worst loss of my career.”

 1963: Sixty-three elderly people—many of them bedridden—are killed during an early morning fire at Golden Age Nursing Home near Fitchville, Ohio.
-The tragedy makes national headlines, but is overshadowed by the assassination of President John F. Kennedy, which occured the day before.
+The tragedy makes national headlines, but is overshadowed by the assassination of President John F. Kennedy, which occurred the day before.